-Since taking over the service from Abellio Greater Anglia we have:
+Since taking over the Liverpool Street to Shenfield service we have:

 We introduced new trains on the route in 2017.
 See what other improvements we're making to TfL Rail.

 A number of organisations work together to manage our rail network but we have overall responsibility.
 We still:

 We also plan and fund improvements and extensions to the network, and are working closely with Network Rail, Crossrail Ltd and other stakeholders to improve the stations and trains we have inherited, and to build those we have commissioned as part of the project being constructed by Crossrail Ltd.